 Although doctors have become accustomed to prescribing opioids for pain management, more evidence is emerging that other medications can be equally effective in controlling pain.
 A recent study published in the Journal of the American Medical Association (JAMA) demonstrated that the non-opioid, ibuprofen and acetaminophen (paracetamol) used to treat severe pain in an ER setting was as effective in reducing pain levels as the three opioids used in the study.

 Other non-opioid pain medications include nonsteroidal anti-inflammatory drugs (NSAIDs, such as naproxen and aspirin), acetaminophen, tricyclic antidepressants, SSRIs and SNRIs, coritcosteroids and anti-epileptics such as gabapentin and pregabalin.
 In addition to medications, non-drug treatments and holistic elements include as yoga, acupuncture, biofeedback, chiropractic, CBT, relaxation techniques, and physical therapy can be effective for pain relief.

-The Treatment Specialist team of addiction experts can assist you in locating a high quality drug rehab for chronic pain patients.
-After utilizing the free assessment tool provided, The Treatment Specialist can then match your specific needs to the most appropriate treatment program.
+The Treatment Specialist offers resources to high quality treatment programs that treat chronic pain and dependency to prescription narcotics.
 Treating chronic pain patients who have become dependent on the prescription medications is a specialty within the recovery field, so contact The Treatment Specialist to get the expert help you or your loved one deserves.
-Call the specialists today at (866) 644-7911.
+Call to speak to a specialist today at (866) 644-7911.